 Our Gastroenterology, Hepatology, and Nutrition team provides testing, treatment, and management of digestive problems in children.
 Our program has consistently ranked among the best clinical GI and liver programs in the country by U.S. News and World Report.

-Main campus clinics are located on the 10th floor of Doctors' Office Tower at Children's Hospital.
-We also have clinics in Franklin, Hendersonville, Jackson, and Cookeville, Tennessee.
 Call (615) 322-7449 for appointments and referrals.
+Main campus clinics are on the 10th floor of Doctors' Office Tower at Children's Hospital.
+We also have clinics in Murfreesboro, Franklin, Hendersonville, Jackson, and Cookeville, Tennessee.

 Clinics and Programs

 - Constipation Clinic

 - Gastrointestinal Disorders in Autistic Children